What is otoplasty?

 Why have otoplasty?

-There are a number of reasons why you may wish to undergo otoplasty.
-The main reason is to improve the aesthetics of the ears and consequently the harmony of the face.
-The ears are one of the most visible parts of the face, especially for people with short hair.
-Beyond the aesthetic aspect of the ears and face, their position and size will have an impact on your psychological state.
-This is particularly pronounced in early childhood, and can hinder socialization.
+There are several reasons why you might consider undergoing otoplasty.
+The main one is to improve the appearance of the ears and, as a result, the overall harmony of the face.
+The ears are among the most visible features of the face, particularly for people with short hair.
+Beyond purely aesthetic concerns, the position and size of the ears can also have a significant impact on your psychological well-being.
+This is especially true in early childhood, when it can affect confidence and hinder socialisation.

-That’s why the primary objective of otoplasty is to restore your confidence.
-In the long term, this procedure will contribute to your personal development.
-Ideal candidates for otoplasty are those with excessive angulation between the auricle and the skull.
-This also applies to people with an excessively large concha cartilage.
+For this reason, the primary objective of otoplasty is to help restore self-confidence.
+In the long term, the procedure can contribute positively to personal development.
+Ideal candidates for otoplasty are individuals with an excessive angle between the auricle and the skull, as well as those with an overly large conchal cartilage.

 - Cartilage remodelling for a natural result